-Aimi describes the life-changing decisions she has had to face since discovering she is a BRCA1 carrier
+Aimi shares her Stolen Moments story and describes the life-changing decisions she has had to face since discovering she is a BRCA1 carrier.

 Ovarian cancer and its effects have haunted another level of my family tree that carries the BRCA1 mutation for several generations.
 For months and months I would obsess about the symptoms of ovarian cancer (assuming the worst at any bit of bloating, irregular bleeding or stomach pains).
 It’s all I would think about from morning to night.